-Log Description ampws.log Contains information about protection status and logs protection events with temperature information at the time of event. auth.log Contains system authorization information, including user logins and authentication methods that were used. btmp Contains information about failed login attempts. daemon.log Contains information logged by the various back- ground daemons that run on the system. debug Contains errors and debug information. dpkg.log Contains information that is logged when a package is installed or removed using dpkg command. faillog Contains user failed login attempts. kern.log Contains information logged by the kernel and recent login information for all users. lastlog Contains information on the last login of each user. messages Contains messages generated by Nyquist. php5-fpm.log Contains errors generated by the PHP script. syslog Contains list of errors that occur when the server is run- ning and server start and stop records user.log Contains information about all user level logs. wtmp Contains historical record of users logins at which ter- minals, logouts, system events, and current status of the system, and system boot time.
+Log Description ampws.log Contains information about protection status and logs protection events with temperature information at the time of event. auth.log Contains system authorization information, including user logins and authentication methods that were used. btmp Contains information about failed login attempts. daemon.log Contains information logged by the various back- ground daemons that run on the system. debug Contains errors and debug information. dpkg.log Contains information that is logged when a package is installed or removed using dpkg command. faillog Contains user failed login attempts.

-Table 6, Logs
+Table 7.
+Logs